Writing and Unwriting (Media) Art History: Erkki Kurenniemi in 2048

 Joasia Krysa holds a collaborative post at Liverpool John Moores University in partnership with Liverpool Biennial, where she is Director of the Exhibition Research Centre and Head of Research respectively.
 She is the former Artistic Director of Kunsthal Aarhus, Denmark, and served as part of the curatorial team for Documenta 13.
 She is part of the Curatorial Faculty for Liverpool Biennial 2016.

 Jussi Parikka is Professor of Technological Culture and Aesthetics at University of Southampton's Winchester School of Art and Docent in Digital Culture Theory at the University of Turku, Finland.
-He is the author of What Is Media Archaeology? and other books.
+He is the author of

 A critical mapping of the multiplicities of Finnish artist and technology pioneer Erkki Kurenniemi—composer of electronic music, experimental filmmaker, inventor, collector, futurologist.